-Where the Employer employs more than four (4) but less than ten (10) Journeymen Crane Operators they shall employ at least one (1) Registered Crane Apprentice/Trainee.
-Where the Employer employs more than ten (10) Journeymen Crane Operators, they shall employ at least two (2) Registered Crane Apprentices/Trainees.
+Where the Employer employs more than four (4) but less than ten (10) Journeypersons Crane/Rotary Drill Operators the Employer shall employ at least one (1) Registered Crane and/or Rotary Drill Operator Apprentice/Trainee.
+Where the Employer employs more than ten (10) Journeypersons Crane/Rotary Drill Operators, the Employer shall employ at least two (2) Registered Crane and/or Rotary Drill Operator Apprentices/Trainees; and a ratio of one (1) to five (5) thereafter.

 - (b) All Operating Engineer Apprentices shall be hired through the Operating Engineers (Local 115) Training Association. - (c) The rate of pay for all apprentices shall be in accordance with any jointly administered plans of apprenticeship and upgrading.
-The rate of pay for all crane apprentices shall be a minimum of eighty-five percent (85%) of a Journeyperson's rate. - (d) Both parties agree to encourage and participate in the training of operators.
+The rate of pay for all Crane and Rotary Drill Operator apprentice/trainees shall be paid a minimum of eighty-five percent (85%) of a Journeyperson's rate. - (d) Both parties agree to encourage and participate in the training of operators.
 Apprentice operators may replace, with the approval of the Union, deck engineers on marine rigs.
 Apprentice operators may replace, with the approval of the Union, utility operators on multi-rig land foundation projects.
-Regular employees or journeymen crane operators shall not be displaced as a result of apprentice operators being used as utility operators.
+Regular Employees or Journeyperson crane operators shall not be displaced as a result of apprentice operators being used as utility operators.
 Apprentice operators will be employed wherever practical to provide all around training for the industry.